cjdbarlow/Part-One/beta_agonists.md

 # Beta Agonists {#id}

-*This covers the inhaled β-agonists used for bronchodilation
+*This covers the inhaled β-agonists used for bronchodilation.*

 ##Common Features
 |Pharmacodynamic Effects|β-agonists|